microsoft/azure-pipelines-yaml/design/pipeline-resources.md

   lfs: boolean  # whether to download Git-LFS files
   submodules: true | recursive  # set to 'true' for a single level of submodules or 'recursive' to get submodules of submodules
   persistCredentials: boolean  # set to 'true' to leave the OAuth token in the Git config after the initial fetch
+  root: string        # directory to checkout the repo
 ```

+The repo is checked-out to `$PIPELINES_RESOURCESDIR/<pipeline-identifier>/` folder.

 ### Example